drytoastman/scorekeeperfrontend/README.md

 # Scorekeeper Frontend

+User docs are generated from the docs/ folder and posted at https://drytoastman.github.io/scorekeeperfrontend/

 Building the frontend makes use of gradle for dependency downloads, compilation and jaring.
 The project also includes project files for eclipse which makes development easier but still integrates with gradle.